gregl83/gscript/README.md

 A very basic Google Apps Script client, written *mostly* in Bash, to aid with revision control of Script projects using Git.

-Google API OAuth2 authentication is used by the client to access Script projects in Google Drive.
+Google API OAuth2 authentication is used by the client to access Script projects within Google Drive.

-`Pull`, `Push`, `List` Google Apps Script projects!
+`Pull`, `Push`, and `List` Google Apps Script projects!

-This project was written to help with development of a drive add-on but is NOT very robust.
-If need be it can mature through several iterations.
+`gscript` was written to help with development of a drive add-on but is very much pre-alpha.
+If need be it *can* mature through many more iterations.

 ## Requirements

 - Bash
-- Perl, Python, or PHP (just one!)
+- Perl, Python, or PHP (only one is needed)
 - Git
 - Web Browser for granted OAuth2 permissions